Sebastien-Raguideau/Ebame/Binning.md

 Megahit is installed, reads are at

-    $DATA/AD_data
+    $DATA/AD_small

-Bioinformatic is mostly about reading documentation and to use tools.
+Bioinformatic is mostly about reading documentation, and looking on the internet how to do things.
 Use the -h flag on megahit and try to craft a command line to launch the assembly.

 <details><summary>spoiler</summary>